 But I would encourage you not to go into Law school with definitive preferences.
 I went in thinking that Criminal Law was so 'totally awesome,' and reading contracts would be 'so boring.'
 Guess what?
 One month into Uni, I loathed Criminal Law (because I thought it was deplorably uninteresting and unnecessarily vulgar and archaic) and I actually enjoyed (the technical complexity and intellectual challenge posed by) Contract Law.
 Who would've thought that would happen?
 I most certainly didn't.

 Future salary.
-Well, a Junior Lawyer (someone who just finished their training contract) gets paid £50/hour at a top City law Firm like Freshfields, Clifford Chance, Allen and Overy, Linklaters, etc. A Partner at one of the top Firms, gets paid £700/hour.
-Jaw-dropping, I know.
+Well, a Junior Lawyer (someone who just finished their training contract) gets paid approx. £55,000/per annum at a top City law Firm like Freshfields, Clifford Chance, Allen and Overy, Linklaters, etc. An average Partner at one of the top Firms, usually makes between £400,000-500,000/per annum with lots of bonuses and other ups depending on performance (I've heard of high-flying Senior Partners bagging £1 million+ every year).

 It all comes down to one thing: If you're good at what you do, you will earn big money.
 I think that's true for whatever profession you pick.